Open mapping theorem (functional analysis): Transpose formulation

 Alternatively, 1. implies that $T'$ is injective and has closed image and then by the closed range theorem, that implies $T$ has dense image and closed image, respectively; i.e., $T$ is surjective.
 Hence, the above result is a variant of a special case of the closed range theorem.

-Quantative formulation
+Quantitative formulation

 Terence Tao gives the following quantitative formulation of the theorem:

 Let $T: E \to F$ be a bounded operator between Banach spaces.
 Then the following are equivalent: